 The historic center makes Bratislava worth a day trip.
 It has quirky sculptures, like workers popping out of manhole covers.
 There’s good restaurants, shops, pubs and quaint cafes.
 The nightlife is vibrant and the city has become a popular draw for bachelor and bachelorette weekends.
 Our visit coincided with Halloween and Saturday night was hopping with drunken ghouls.

 Great Value Bratislava Restaurants

 There are some great restaurants in Bratislava, and some lousy tourist traps.
 If you can, quickly check reviews before dining.
 A surefire sign you should probably avoid a restaurant is when they have a “tourist menu.”

 Zeleny Rodriguez is a lovely restaurant just outside the historic center.
 Prices are good, service is refreshingly friendly for Slovakia and most importantly, the food is excellent.
 Try a popular Slovakian dish like Bryndzove halushky, which are potato dumplings with sheep cheese (bryndza) and roasted bacon.
-Their dish featuring chicken wings cooked with chilli, mushrooms and cream sauce was one of the best meals we ate during our month long European trip.
+Their dish featuring chicken wings cooked with chili, mushrooms and cream sauce was one of the best meals we ate during our month long European trip.
 Wiener Schnitzel is also popular in Bratislava, as the Viennese concept of breaded veal cutlet didn’t have to travel far.

-Flamender is high end dining for very reasonable prices.
+Flamender offers high-end dining for very reasonable prices.
 They feature a diverse menu of modern central European dishes with a twist.
 If you’re visiting Bratislava as part of a romantic couples weekend, try and visit both Zeleny Rodriguez and Flamender.

 Uber is available in Slovakia!
 We ordered an Uber from the train station to drop us off at our hotel on the Danube.
 The ride cost us less than $4 US, so it’s not even worth bothering with public transportation on a short visit.
 It’s also a good idea to order an Uber if it’s late and you’ve had a few drinks.

 If you’re not already signed up to Uber, you can sign up here for free and receive $2 off your first 3 rides!

 Is Bratislava worth a day trip from Vienna?